iterative/cml.dev/content/docs/ref/runner.md

 --single                    Exit after running a single job          [boolean] --reuse                     Don't launch a new runner if an existing one has
-                            the same name or overlapping labels      [boolean] --driver                    Platform where the repository is hosted.
-If not specified, it will be inferred from the environment [string] [choices: "github", "gitlab"] --repo                      Repository to be used for registering the runner.
+                            the same name or overlapping labels      [boolean] --cloud                     Cloud to deploy the runner
-                            If not specified, it will be inferred from the environment                               [string] --token                     Personal access token to register a self-hosted runner on the repository.
-If not specified, it will be inferred from the environment     [string] --cloud                     Cloud to deploy the runner
                        [string] [choices: "aws", "azure", "gcp", "kubernetes"] --cloud-region              Region where the instance is deployed.
 Choices: